-HEP Energy Auditor As needed As defined for

-HEP Crew Leader As needed comprehensive training compliance
+HEP Energy Auditor As needed As defined for HEP Crew Leader As needed comprehensive training compliance HEP Retrofit Installer Technician As needed -

-The crew Leader 715 needed Comphanec

-HEP Retrofit Installer Technician As needed

 Oregon WAP Specific Training

 Specific training is defined as single-issue, short-term, training to address acute deficiencies in the field including dense packing, crawlspace, REM/Design, ASHRAE, etc. All REA and BPI training fall under this category.
 Conference trainings are included in this category.
 This list is not all inclusive of specific training.